Achievable logoAchievable logo

 D) Long 5 RUT 2000 puts

 This portfolio moves 1.4 times faster than the market and needs extra protection in a market decline.
-The best way to initially approach this question is the same approach we used before:
+You can approach the question in the same sequence as before.

 Step 1: eliminate wrong answers

-Although short calls are bearish, the maximum gain is the premium.
-If the market declines drastically, the investor is not protected beyond the money made on the premium.
-Investors should buy (go long) options to gain protection (hedge).
-Therefore, eliminate answers B and C.
+Although short calls are bearish, their maximum gain is limited to the premium.
+If the market declines sharply, the investor’s protection is capped at that premium.
+For hedging, investors should buy (go long) options to gain protection (hedge).
+Eliminate B and C.

 Step 2: Find the amount of protection each option gives